Rafi3690/Rafi3690/README.md

 # Hi, I'm M.A.
 RAFI

-Welcome to my Machine Learning Portfolio!
-This repository showcases a collection of machine learning projects in various domains, demonstrating my skills and expertise as a data scientist and machine learning engineer.
-Each project provides step-by-step instructions, code, and visualizations to showcase the data analysis and modeling techniques employed
+This repository presents a curated collection of Machine Learning projects across Computer Vision, Natural Language Processing, LangChain, and Multimodal Learning.
+Each project demonstrates end-to-end workflows, advanced deep learning methods, and real-world applications, reflecting my expertise as a Data Scientist and Machine Learning Engineer through code, analysis, and visualizations.